nielsenjared/nielsenjared.github.io/content/blog/javascript-promises/index.md

 ---
 ![Learn JavaScript Promises and Promise Methods: Fingers Crossed](./jared-nielsen-javascript-promises.png)

 If you've used jQuery's AJAX, the fetch API, or Axios for HTTP requests, you've used JavaScript Promises.
 When you're first learning web development, you immediately use Promise-based APIs and libraries without even knowing how callbacks work.
 At some point you grokked callbacks, but there's a good chance you never doubled back to learn JavaScript Promises.
 This year, resolve to learn how the Promise object works.
 (See what I did there?)
+In this tutorial, you will learn how to use the Promise object as well as the `resolve`, `reject`, `finally`, `all` and `race` Promise methods.

 **What's a Promise?** A JavaScript Promise is an object that will produce a value at some point in the future.
 A Promise doesn't promise to be fulfilled.
 It only promises that it will finish execution.
 But first, a quick refresher (a callback?) on callbacks.
 We'll return to Promises.
 I promise.